Tennessee Saturday Night

 "Tennessee Saturday Night" is a Western swing ballad written by Billy Hughes.

-Song Background
+Background

 The song tells of Tennesseans having a good time on a Saturday night.
 Each verse ends with the refrain:

 They all go native on a Saturday night.

-Red Foley Recording
+Red Foley recording

 Red Foley and the Cumberland Valley Boys had a hit with the song (Decca 45136), staying on the charts for 11 weeks; reaching number on March 19, 1949.
 Johnny Bond's recording (Columbia 20545) reached number 11 later that year.